 The only man in English history to serve as Speaker of the House of Commons and then as Chief Justice of both major royal courts.

-Sir Thomas Richardson's career is a map of the intersecting powers of law and politics in early 17th-century England.
+Sir Thomas Richardson ruled in 1631 that a husband had no right to beat his wife, a startlingly progressive stance for its time.
 A Cambridge-educated barrister who entered Parliament, his political acumen was recognized when he was elected Speaker of the House of Commons in 1621.
-His tenure was famously difficult, as he was forced by King James I to tear a protestation of parliamentary rights from the journal himself.
-This perhaps steered him toward the judiciary, where he found his true calling.
-Appointed Chief Justice of the Common Pleas and later of the King's Bench, he was known for a measure of independence.
-His most famous ruling, in 1631, declared that a husband had no right to beat his wife—a startlingly progressive stance for its time that cemented his legacy as a judge willing to challenge even common societal norms in the name of legal principle.
+His tenure was famously difficult; King James I forced him to tear a protestation of parliamentary rights from the journal himself.
+This steered him toward the judiciary, where he found his true calling.
+Appointed Chief Justice of the Common Pleas and later of the King's Bench, he showed a measure of independence.
+His most famous ruling declared against common societal norms in the name of legal principle.

 The biggest hits of 1569